What you’ll learn reading this article:

 So if the court determines that you were 10% at fault and your damages are $40,000, you would receive $40,000 minus 10%, or $36,000.
 As you can see, that’s still well worth the lawsuit!

 Remember, you have a right to seek compensation for a sidewalk injury.
-Talk to an Indiana slip and fall lawyer as soon as possible.
+Talk to an Indiana slip and fall lawyer as soon as possible to receive legal advice.
 Your lawyer can help you with everything from figuring out who the property owner is to handling a settlement or court appearance successfully.

 Poynter & Bucheri Accident Recovery – Indianapolis Personal Injury Attorneys